nirs/check/README.md

 - stop PATH

   Stop checking PATH.
-A "stop" event will be sent when the path checker has stopped.
+A "stop" event will be sent as a response.

 ## Events

-Events always have 4 fields.
-Missing values are represented as "-".

-  NAME PATH ERRNO DATA

-Available events:

-- start PATH ERRNO -
+- start PATH ERRNO DESCRIPTION

   A "start" command completed.
 On success (ERRNO=0), a "check" event will be sent when the first check completes.

-- check PATH ERRNO [DELAY|-]
+- check PATH ERRNO [DELAY|DESCRIPTION]

   A check for PATH completed.
 On success (ERRNO=0), DELAY is the read delay in seconds.

-- stop PATH ERRNO -
+- stop PATH ERRNO DESCRIPTION

   A "stop" command completed.
 On success (ERRNO=0), no more "check" events will be sent.
 If path checker is busy and cannot be stopped